HitaloM/Hitsuki/README.md

-# Hitsuki - Telegram Bot
+# Hitsuki

-> Work in progress...
+> A work-in-progress Telegram bot for group management built with Rust using the [teloxide](https://github.com/teloxide/teloxide) crate.